jstenmark/ChatCopyCat/README.md

 ---
 ## Chilled-Out Features
-- **Paste & Relax**: Just do a few :scissors: to get prompt-ready, or don't.
+- **Paste & Relax**: Just do a few copies to get prompt-ready, or don't.
 No pressure.
 - **Clipboard Harmony**: Appends your code snippets or project context in a symphony of productivity.
 - **Versatile Selection**: Select one, select all—bring some diagnostics, references included for free.
 - **Trim the fat**: *Minify*? *Tabify*? *Cleanify*?
 Sure, if your context window calls for it.